Pastoral Roles of the Worship Leader – WRSP 845

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
-While there is no required word count, each thread should be between 250-300 words.
 In addition to the thread, the student is required to reply to at least 2 classmates’ threads.
-Each reply should be at least 150 words.
+While there are no required word counts, students normally write between 250 and 300 words for the original thread and 150 words for the replies.
 There are no required citations.

 Optional Live Discussions may be offered for this course.
 Should the student choose to attend a Live Discussion, the student will need to download a free version of Microsoft Teams (this is available in Canvas).
 A link with instructions on how to download and use Microsoft Teams is included under the Resources header for each Discussion.